uchicago-2025-capp30122/30122-project-fantasticfour/ChicagoLivingScore/final.md

         "school_survey_effective_leaders",
         "culture_climate_rating"
     ]
-    f.
     Also, for the zip codes that do not have any public school, they take the value of the average of the two nearest zip codes (
     For example if 60615 was missing then it would take the average of 60614 and 60616 given that there was data available).